twolfson/if-i-were-to-build-a-startup-web-app/README.md

 TODO: Bootstrap lacking space-y-* utilities, so handy

+TODO: Exploration for Tailwind
+TODO: Exploration for React + AJAX

+TODO: Real world model example: Create a welcome notification, where user presses X to dismiss (i.e. should have loading state or eager dismiss + restore on fail)

+TODO: Talk through a11y tooling from React (Django not nearly as strong)

+TODO: How does React hydration work?
+And what does a setup look like without that?

 ## Introduction
 I'm a startup engineer.
 3x first engineer, former Uber engineer, and have 12 years experience at these and more startups.